Updated: May 26

 Compared to the 2w3, a 2w1 is generally more virtue-oriented and less image-oriented.
 Type 2 wants to be "good" in the sense that they want others to view them as morally good, and Type 1 wants to be "good" in the sense that they want to adhere to their personally defined principles.

 At healthy levels, these traits combine to form a paragon of sorts, enacting their principles in the world.
 While they will be generally less action-oriented than the healthy 2w3, they are more action-oriented than the healthy 1w2.
-Type 1 is a gut type and so is focused around topics of how the individual relates to the world, and so adds a coloring of self-reflection and self-study that is less present in the 2w3.
-But because Type 2 is fundamentally action-oriented, the influence from Type 1 is secondary, and the healthy 2w1's principles will add depth to their action without distracting from it.
+Type 1 is a gut type and so is focused around topics of how the individual relates to the world, which adds a coloring of self-reflection and self-study that is less present in the 2w3.
+But because Type 2 is fundamentally action-oriented, the influence from Type 1 is secondary, and the healthy 2w1's principles will add depth and purpose to their action without distracting from it.
 At the same time, their 1 side gives them a clearer and more concise understanding of the world, and they may be prone to advising and guiding others as an "action" they enjoy taking.

 2 wing 3